First Baptist Church of Manila

-The First Baptist Church of Manila, also known as FBCM or FirstBap, is a church established by the pioneering of the United States missionaries in the early 1900s.
+The First Baptist Church of Manila, also known as FBCM or FirstBap, is a Fundamental Baptist church in Manila, Philippines.
 The church had, at first, U.S. missionaries for its pastor, but consequently, with the independence of the Philippines on July 4, 1946, the church had its first Filipino pastor, Pastor Antonio Ormeo.
 FBCM's current senior pastor, who took Pastor Ormeo's place, is Pastor Ebenezer T. Nacita.

 History

 Dr. Raphael Thomas founded FBCM in 1928.
 He was also the founder of two schools, Doane Evangelistic Institute (DEI) and Manila Evangelistic Institute (MEI).
 Jointly with MEI, the church rented the facilities owned by Christian Missions until 1937 when MEI erected a building in Ermita on property bought by ABWE (Association of Baptists for World Evangelism) on the corner of Pennsylvania (now Leon Guinto Sr.) and Oregon (now Padre Faura) streets.
 For the use of the building and utilities, the church was paying twenty pesos a month.
 In the early 1930s Dr. Thomas transferred leadership in the FBCM to Dr. Paul Culley.
 The building was destroyed by the Japanese in World War II.
 A new church building was built on the same site in 1951.